Calories in White Rice (Cooked): Nutrition Facts & Serving Sizes

 Is white rice good for weight loss?

 White rice can fit into a weight loss diet if you control portions.
-It is calorie-dense at 370 cal per 100g (dry), so measure your servings.
-For cutting, stick to 0.5 to 1 cup of cooked rice per meal and pair it with protein and vegetables to stay within your calorie targets.
+At 130 calories per 100g cooked, it is moderate in calories.
+Stick to 0.5 to 1 cup of cooked rice per meal and pair it with protein and vegetables to stay within your calorie targets.

 How much protein in white rice?

-White rice has 6.8g of protein per 100g (dry) and about 12.6g per cup (185g dry).
+Cooked white rice has 2.7g of protein per 100g and about 5g per cup (186g).
 It is not a primary protein source, so always pair it with chicken, beef, fish, or another protein to make a complete meal.

 Is white rice or brown rice better?

 It depends on your goal.
-Brown rice has more fiber (3.4g vs 2.8g per 100g) and slightly more micronutrients.
+Cooked brown rice has more fiber (1.8g vs 0.4g per 100g) and slightly more micronutrients.
 White rice is easier to digest, cooks faster, and is better around workouts when you want fast-digesting carbs.
-Calorie-wise, they are very similar (370 vs 363 per 100g dry).
+Calorie-wise they are close (130 vs 112 per 100g cooked).

 How many carbs in white rice?